PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/inference/native_infer_en.md

 The subsequent execution process is totally the same with `NativeConfig` .

 ### variable-length sequence input
-When dealing with variable-length sequence input,you need to set LoD for `PaddleTensor` .
+When dealing with variable-length sequence input, you need to set LoD for `PaddleTensor` .

 ``` c++
 # Suppose the sequence lengths are [3, 2, 4, 1, 2, 3] in order.